Tonywuhk/realai.org/course/windows.md

 * 5) Restore the system

 Note that [cloning a user account](https://answers.microsoft.com/en-us/windows/forum/windows_10-start/copying-user-profile-or-cloning-a-user-account/06aac64f-d1d8-4eb9-bea2-7a55a1a6b04f) doesn't seem to be a supported function in Windows 10, therefore every new user account in step 2 needs to be set up from scratch.

+## References

+* 2014 December 19, Markus Knauff and Jelica Nejasmic.
+[An Efficiency Comparison of Document Preparation Systems Used in Academic Research and Development](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115069). *PLOS ONE*.